-PRP for Skin Tightening, Reducing Appearance of Wrinkles and Bags, and for a Breast Lift
+PRP Injections for Skin Tightening, Reducing Appearance of Wrinkles and Bags, and for a Breast Lift

 Short for platelet-rich plasma, PRP is a treatment option that researchers suggest promotes healing when injected.
 The primary use of PRP is tightening wrinkles and thus lessening their appearance.
 Also found in the blood, platelet-rich plasma is essentially what helps the blood to form clots.
 Though it is naturally comprised of 91 percent water, PRP contains blood proteins that support cell growth; this is primarily evident after a cut or injury.
 During PRP therapy, the medical practitioner will use the patient’s own plasma.